 Similarly, an unknown Iranian woman was just recently arrested for removing her head scarf in public.
 She was arrested and served three months in jail for “encouraging moral corruption."
 Since 1965, Iran has enforced a strict law against women without headscarves.

-Yet another Iraqi woman who is transsexual and named Nadia* struggled for acceptance from her country.
+Yet another Iraqi woman who is transsexual and named Nadia (which is a fake name to protect her) struggled for acceptance from her country.
 Instead of receiving acceptance, she faced years of abuse which forced her to drop out of school.
 Her family was very unaccepting and her uncle and father forcibly injected her with testosterone and rubbed her skin with steel wool to try to promote hair growth.
 This eventually led to her abduction by a militia group which targeted trans people.
 She recalls being “tortured and beat” everyday, and described how some of her peers had their orifices sealed by glue.
 Several were killed.
 Luckily she sought and received asylum in a different country with the help of a friendly doctor, and survived.
 (UN refugees account)

 Sharia law, predictably, has a complicated relationships with the LGBTQ community.
 Homosexuality is currently illegal in: